Enhance the Appearance

 Toronto facial plastic surgeon, Dr. Andres Gantous, has dedicated his career to perfect this operation by obtaining reliable and consistent results even in the most difficult cases.
-He has achieved national and international recognition as a teaching expert in revision rhinoplasty and reconstructive rhinoplasty.
+Over the past 25+ years, he has achieved national and international recognition as a teaching expert in revision rhinoplasty and reconstructive rhinoplasty.
 Dr. Gantous is double board-certified in the fields of otolaryngology-head and neck surgery, as well as facial plastic and reconstructive surgery.

 We have helped countless individuals feel good about the way their nose looks by providing them with excellent results from their procedure.
 View more patients’ results in our before & after facial plastic surgery gallery.

 Before the nose is altered, a young patient must reach full growth, usually around age 15 or 16.
-Exceptions are cases in which breathing is severely impaired. the procedure is usually performed under general anesthesia, but can be done with local anesthesia and sedation.
-It is a day surgery, meaning that the patient can go home a few hours after the operation is complete.
+Exceptions are cases in which breathing is severely impaired.
+Clients under the age of 18 require parental consent if they’re undergoing a strictly cosmetic procedure.

 Nose surgery can be done in two different ways.
 The closed (endonasal) approach is the traditional way whereby incisions are made on the inside of the nose and the changes of the nose carried out through these cuts.
 The open (external) approach is where an incision is made in the skin between the nostrils and the skin is elevated off the cartilage and bone, allowing direct visualization of the changes that are being made.

 Following your preliminary assessment, Dr. Gantous will provide you with a complete list of instructions to help you prepare for nose surgery.
 Here are a few things you should do to prepare ahead of time: